pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 weekday       `int`

 ### ETL Pipeline
+An ETL has been constructed to facilitate the transfer of data between the existing datasets and the new database.
-The etl pipeline is constructed in the steps detailed below:
+The ETL pipeline is constructed following the steps detailed below:
 1. extract and process the song dataset
 2. extract and process the log dataset
 3. load the new tables with the processed data

+### Queries Recommendations
+The following represents a recommended set of queries for the extraction of the loosely defined 'what users are listening to':\
+1. artist listened to the most\

+SELECT artist_id
+FROM songplays
+GROUP BY artist_id
+HAVING COUNT(songplay_id)=
+  (SELECT MAX(artistcount) FROM
+    (SELECT artist_id, COUNT(songplay_id) AS artistcount
+    FROM songplays
+    GROUP BY artist_id) t1)\

+2. song listened to the most\

+SELECT song_id
+FROM songplays
+GROUP BY song_id
+HAVING COUNT(songplay_id)=
+  (SELECT MAX(songscount) FROM
+    (SELECT song_id, COUNT(songplay_id) AS songscount
+    FROM songplays
+    GROUP BY song_id) t1)\

-### Stack
+### Tech Stack
 Jupyter Notebook\
 Python\
 Psycopg2\